Multiplicity dependence of $\Upsilon$(nS) mean transverse momentum in proton-proton collisions: Spherocity

-Figure \ref{FigSpherocity} (right) displays the $\Upsilon$(1S) \meanptups for isotropic (red) and jetty (green) events together with the $S_0$ integrated (blue).
-On one hand the mean transverse momentum extracted from jetty events presents a very fast increase for \ntrack $\lesssim$ 20, then an almost flat behavior for 20 $\lesssim$ \ntrack $\lesssim$ 50 and finally a rapid rise with the multiplicity.
-On the other hand, the \meanptups for $\Upsilon$(1S) in isotropic events depicts a slow growth for all the \ntrack range.
+Figure \ref{FigSpherocity} (right) displays the $\Upsilon$(1S) \meanptups{} for isotropic (red) and jetty (green) events together with the $S_0$ integrated (blue).
+On one hand the mean transverse momentum extracted from jetty events presents a very fast increase for \ntrack{} $\lesssim$ 20, then an almost flat behavior for 20 $\lesssim$ \ntrack{} $\lesssim$ 50 and finally a rapid rise with the multiplicity.
+On the other hand, the \meanptups{} for $\Upsilon$(1S) in isotropic events depicts a slow growth for all the \ntrack{} range.
 The relative difference between the jetty and the spherocity integrated distributions reaches up to 40$\%$ for events with the largest multiplicities.
-Such a large difference implies a clear \pt hardening for jetty events.
-Furthermore, this plot indicates that the $S_0$ integrated distribution is not a simple average of the isotropic and jetty events.
-These observations have already been measured by the ALICE experiment for lighter particles using an unweighted transverse spherocity, a variant of the $S_0$ used in this document \cite{S0forLF}.
+Such a large difference implies a clear \pt{} hardening for jetty events.
+Furthermore, this plot indicates that the $S_0$ integrated distribution is mainly constituted by a group of isotropic topologies where jet-like events are not that common.
+These observations have already been measured by the ALICE experiment for lighter particles using an unweighted transverse spherocity, a variant of the $S_0$ used in this document \citep{S0forLF}.
 Similar results are found for $\Upsilon$(2S) and $\Upsilon$(3S).